-Since the summer of 2010, CivicScience began developing a database of real-time consumer survey responses collected from short polls administered inside the content of third-party web and mobile sites.
+In the summer of 2010, CivicScience began developing a database of real-time consumer survey responses collected from short polls administered inside the content of third-party web and mobile sites.
 Respondents engage with the polls voluntarily, with no extrinsic incentive beyond the opportunity to share an opinion and view the results.
 Relying on hundreds of respondent sites, constructed so as to achieve demographic and regional representativeness, the CivicScience polls reach a broad and diverse base of non-professional respondents, 70% of whom do not serve on a traditional survey research panel.

-Over time, a library of thousands of different questions about attitudes, demographics, behaviors, and predictions were delivered at random to tens of millions of unique respondents.
+Over time, a library of thousands of different questions about attitudes, demographics, behaviors, and predictions was delivered at random to tens of millions of unique respondents.
 For each respondent, responses are appended to an anonymous browser cookie and IP address, building extensive consumer profiles over time.
 The combinations of questions and answers appended to a respondent's profile are virtually unique.
-In aggregate, however, nearly all questions in the library can be crosstabulated in reliable volume among subsets of the respondent population.
+In aggregate, however, nearly all questions in the library can be cross-tabulated in reliable volume among subsets of the respondent population.

 For example, during a given browsing session, a respondent might answer questions about how they think Ellen DeGeneres did hosting the Oscars, how likely they are to switch banks, and whether they prefer Coke or Pepsi.
 The next day, they may answer questions about the legalization of marijuana, their favorite brand of German luxury car, and whether they're a morning person or a night owl.
-Multiplying these somewhat random interactions by several million each week produces a dynamic database of farranging and often unanticipated correlations across questions.
+Multiplying these somewhat random interactions by several million each week produces a dynamic database of far-ranging and often unanticipated correlations across questions.

 Appending responses to a user cookie also enables CivicScience to target follow-up questions to specific respondents, based on their response history and profile, during subsequent browsing sessions.
-Responses are also timestamped to measure shifts among the respondent population over time.

 In the case of the AT&T subscriber research discussed herein, survey results and cross-tabulation analyses were reweighted, as necessary, to ensure that the conclusions were representative of the US population (age 13 and older) based on demographics and geography.
-(For a more detailed explanation of our research methodology, please visit: biz.civicscience.com for the following white paper: CivicScience Methodology and Validity Assessment - Drs.
+(For a more detailed explanation of our research methodology, please visit the Methodology section on our website for the following white paper: CivicScience Methodology and Validity Assessment - Drs.
 Pierce, Chatterji, Snyder, and Acquisti.)